KyhleOhlinger/ohlinger.co/_walkthroughs/2000-01-01-htb_tentacle.markdown

 ---
 layout: walkthrough
-title: HackTheBox - Bucket
+title: HackTheBox - Tentacle
 date: 2000-01-02 12:00:00 +0200
-img: ChallengeVMs/HTB_Icons/bucket.png # Add image post (optional)
+img: ChallengeVMs/HTB_Icons/tentacle.png # Add image post (optional)
 status: Active
 description: Hi all, My name is Kyhle Öhlinger and this blog post forms part of my personal blog.
 If you enjoy any of the posts, feel free to reach out and let me know :)
 ---